Colby Covington: Controversies

 In March 2021, Covington created controversy by insinuating that he had a sexual relationship with fellow UFC fighter Polyana Viana and that this was part of the reason why he turned down a fight with Leon Edwards at UFC Fight Night: Edwards vs. Muhammad.
 Viana herself had earlier claimed that she and Colby were "just friends" and that she already had a boyfriend when addressing rumors that the two of them were in a relationship.
 After Covington's comments, Viana gave the following statement through her social media: "I have never given room for any kind of comment or judgment about my personal life, but it is not for me to judge the person's attitude.
 I feel sorry for those who act so low to try to promote themselves.
 It is revolting."

 In the pre-fight press conference for UFC 296, Covington stated in a heated back-and-forth with Leon Edwards: "I'm gonna take you to the seventh layer of hell ...
 We'll say 'what's up' to your dad while we're there."
 Edwards' father was murdered when he was 13.
 He responded by throwing a bottle at Covington.
 Covington drew further backlash when he stated that he did not feel apologetic about his remarks towards Edwards' late father.
 Dana White said during the post-fight press conference: "It bothered everybody I think ...
 We're in the fight game, mean things are said, one of the things that I really don't like is family ...
 It's just such a nasty thing to do."
 Covington's performance at UFC 296 also garnered additional criticism, with Dana White commenting that he looked "old and slow."

 Covington came under fire in September 2024 for putting rapper Lil Pump in a rear-naked chokehold for a live-streamed video, but not letting go for over 10 seconds after the rapper tapped out.
 Lil Pump eventually passed out and went limp, only after which did Covington let go.
+However, the rapper defended Covington, clarifying that he specifically instructed Covington to not let go if he tapped.